ramomar/ramomar.github.io/assets/daimon.md

 It's okay to eat fish ‘cause they don't have any feelings

-Moral codes update three times a year
+Moral code update three times a year
 I'll never ask for forgiveness
 I come with God as my witness
 I pray he'll wash my hands